oisin-t-ucd/Final-Project---TEST/README.md

    Weather dashboard API - ability to search current weather conditions around the world.

 - ##### Feature 2:
-    When given a weather result with key words such as 'rain' or 'sun' it will throw up a song title as a result.
-There is also seperate pages with an assortmet of songs with added video links that can match the weather condition.
+    When given a weather result with key words such as 'rain' or 'sun' it will throw up a link to a related page.
+On this page there is an assortmet of songs with added video links that can match the weather condition.

 ## Technologies used